Ildanin/Digit-manipulating-network/README.md

 q / qqq... - feeds neural network with noise one or multiple times \
 r / rrr... - processes a random digit from the train dataset(for recognizer only) \
 number - processes the nth digit from the train dataset(for recognizer only) \
-digit - generates the digit
+digit e.g. 1,2,3.. - generates the digit